 Colocation data centers are a remote option for businesses.
 These centers rent space to companies for a monthly fee based on usage.
 Typically, this type of facility is ideal for companies that need storage, bandwidth, hardware, and physical security but have their own servers and cybersecurity.

 Managed data centers are usually operated by a managed services provider for other businesses.
-When a company uses a managed data center, they have the option of leasing equipment instead of buying it which makes this choice affordable.
+When a company uses a managed data center, they have the option of leasing equipment instead of buying it, making this choice affordable.

 Additionally, the maintenance of a managed data center falls on the provider.
 This means that a business won’t have to worry about testing equipment, inspections, or upgrades to hardware.